pitchplay/blog-content/_posts/2016-05-12-benefits-playing-instruments.md

 ![](/assets/img/2016-05-11/pianohands.jpeg){:width="100%"}

 *What are you waiting for?
-Check out the top 10 benefits of playing an instrument!*
+Check out 10 benefits of playing an instrument!*

 ## 1) Increases Intelligence